Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 docker push YOUR_DOCKER_REGISTRY/YOUR_DOCKER_IMAGE
 ```

-**Note**: If you are using Linux, make sure to go to https://github.com/Azure-Samples/chat-with-your-data-solution-accelerator/blob/main/docker/docker-compose.yml#L9 and modify the docker-compose.yml to use forward slash /.
+**NOTE**: If you are using Linux, make sure to go to https://github.com/Azure-Samples/chat-with-your-data-solution-accelerator/blob/main/docker/docker-compose.yml#L9 and modify the docker-compose.yml to use forward slash /.
 The backslash version just works with Windows.

 ### Develop & run the batch processing functions